 You don’t have to be a geographer or a sleuth to figure out that the name “Ecuador” has something to do with the fact that the country lies on the Equator.
 In fact, the Equator was discovered and mapped out here by a team of French explorers in 1736.
 Unfortunately, they were slightly off-mark and the monument was built a couple of hundred meters from the actual line.
 Details…

-Mitad del Mundo is just outside of Quito and makes a great day-trip with kids, who get a real kick of standing with one foot in the northern hemisphere and the other in the southern.
+Mitad del Mundo is just outside of the city and makes a great day-trip for those visiting Quito with kids.
+Particularly those who get a real kick of standing with one foot in the northern hemisphere and the other in the southern.
 Talk about a photo op!
 The site also has a reconstructed Equatorial village, a playground, souvenir shops, and rather limited refreshments. http://www.mitaddelmundo.com/en/ –> Get directions or see on map.

 Activity 3: Get Some Old-School Culture at Casa de la Cultura